NYSCF/ScaleFEx/README.md

     - **s3_bucket**: 'your-bucket-name'
     - **subset**: 'A' [TO BE CHANGED]

-  if running the code locally:
-  From terminal: run ...

 3. **Execute Analysis**:

+   If running the code locally:
    From the terminal:
    After setting the parameters of the yaml file, navigate to the folder of your code and execute
    ```
-   python vector_extraction_class()
+   python vector_extraction_class.py
    ```

 ### Example